 Full payments made from November 1 through November 18: Add 5%.
 Make checks payable to “Monroe County Treasurer”, P.O.
 Box 14420, Rochester, NY 14614 or pay in person at 39 West Main St., Room B-2, Rochester.

-The 1st installment is paid to the Town Receiver and is due on or before September 15th.
+ONLY the 1st installment is paid to the Town Receiver and is due September 15th.
 Installment payments must include the service fee.
-If you miss paying the 1st payment by September 15th there is a grace period from September 16-20, but incurs an additional 1% to the installment amount.
+If you miss paying the 1st payment by September 15th, there is a grace period from September 16-20, but incurs an additional 1% to the installment amount.

 If you miss this window the installment option is no longer available.